 This course is designed to provide for the focused study of curriculum development and instructional strategies for teaching foreign languages.
 Topics addressed include but are not limited to specialized content and pedagogical knowledge for foreign languages, assessment, classroom management, differentiation, diversity, inclusive classrooms, instructional planning, materials selection, standards, technology integration, and unit planning.
 Course includes a field experience of approximately 8-10 hours.
-Prerequisite: Admitted to Teacher Education Program.
+Prerequisite: Sophomore Standing.